Growers Lab: The Percolation Test, Measuring How Your Soil Drinks

 Extend Online

-Students can compare their results with other classrooms and explore interactive rainfall tools here:
+Students can compare results, revisit the soil sequence, and explore interactive extensions here:

 🌧 Online Interactive Soil STEAM Extensions